 Disney has also learned a lot about marketing in the years since.
 It’s more likely that they start small, and try offering more illusory discounts at first.
 It wouldn’t surprise me if they start with“Free Dining Lite” or “Half-Free Dining” and other gimmicks that trade on the name recognition of the Free Dining offer and tries to capture anxious guests who are eager for that to return.
 Disney dumping unsold room inventory onto blind-booking sites is another likely scenario.

 As for timing of discounts, that largely depends upon internal projections of hotel occupancy and attendance.
-If they’re already starting to see a slowdown in bookings for 2023 or are behind trend, the deals are likely to start sooner.
+If they’re still seeing a slowdown in bookings for 2024 or are behind trend, the deals are likely to get more aggressive going forward.

 My concern is that people within the company will initially overestimate the strength and resilience of the parks & resorts.
 Walt Disney World has enjoyed an era of unprecedented prosperity–a time during which it felt like the business segment’s leaders could do no wrong.
 Even unpopular decisions were begrudgingly accepted, and Disney reaped incredible financial results.
 A decade like the last one can give rise to delusions of invincibility, and a lack of appreciation for the fickleness of consumers.